Maanaaaa/ManaV2ForRoblox/README.md

 # ManaV2ForRoblox
-Universal script for roblox with simple and probably quality features.
+Universal script for roblox with simple and mid quality features.

 ## Using ManaV2
 Simply copy this loadstring, paste in to your executor and execute: